brummetj/bitly-intern-challenge/README.md

    -- CREDENTIALS.txt
 ```

-For the bitly API I use a exported variable for my credentials to access your API.
+For the bitly API I use an exported variable for my credentials to access your API.

 Simply in the command line do
 `export BITLY_ACCESS_TOKEN=<YOUR_TOKEN>`